Best External Monitor for Canon Cinema EOS C5

 Frequently Asked Questions

-Does the Canon C5 support 4K RAW output to an external monitor?
+Does the Canon C5 support RAW recording to external monitors?

-Is a 5-inch or 7-inch monitor better for the C5?
+Is a 7-inch monitor too big for the Canon C5?

 Final Verdict